 Quality

-When purchasing, you will need to consider design, style and configuration of your cabinetry.
-Both cabinets are available in flat, recessed and raised panels.
-Glass paneled cabinets come pre-assembled.
-The wood finishes are usually painted, stained or laminated.
-If you want to customize the colors, you can get cabinets with unfinished wood.
-When setting up your kitchen, you will need to align your cabinetry with your appliances.
-You get pieces designed to accommodate those specific needs like corner cabinets, oven cabinets and sink cabinets.
+When purchasing, you’ll need to consider design, style and configuration of your cabinetry.
+Both cabinets are available in flat, recessed and raised panel designs.
+Glass panel cabinets come fully assembled.
+Wood finishes are usually painted, stained or laminated.
+If you want to customize the color, choose unfinished cabinets.
+Whether you decide on RTA cabinets or ones that come fully assembled, consider your kitchen’s layout to ensure your cabinets are installed correctly around appliances and sinks, and will fit in corners.
+There are cabinets designed to fit those specific needs like corner cabinets, oven cabinets and sink cabinets.

 Good to Know